For students entering in August

 - Continental breakfast and lunch on Day 1 and hot breakfast on Day 2, as well as an evening reception on Day 1 and a break on Day 2

 Overnight accommodations for parents and guests are NOT included in the parent registration cost listed above; however, limited space is available in campus residence halls for parents and guests during orientation.
-The per-person cost for overnight accommodations will be released in January 2016, along with more details about available accommodations.
+The per-person cost for overnight accommodations is $33 per guest roommate in Fred Brown Hall or $40 per guest no roommate in Fred Brown Hall .
 This additional cost is payable when registering for orientation online.
-Guests staying on campus will be provided a pillow, blanket, washcloth, and towel.
-Please plan to bring bed sheets (full-size bed) for use during orientation.
+Guests staying on campus: please plan to bring bed sheets (full-size bed), pillow, blanket, washcloth, and towel.

 Registration Changes & Refunds